ThomasVitale/cartographer-blueprints/README.md

 ### Promotion (Tekton)

-* `tekton-config-writer-template`: it provides a template to publish deployment configuration to a container registry or Git repository for promotion to a specific environment.
+* `tekton-write-config-template`: it provides a template to publish deployment configuration to a container registry or Git repository for promotion to a specific environment.
-* `tekton-config-writer-and-pull-request-template`: it provides a template to publish deployment configuration to a Git repository for promotion to a specific environment via a pull request.
+* `tekton-write-config-and-pr-template`: it provides a template to publish deployment configuration to a Git repository for promotion to a specific environment via a pull request.

-* `git-writer-tekton-task`: a Tekton task pushing deployment configuration to a Git repository.
-* `image-writer-tekton-task`: a Tekton task pushing deployment configuration to a container registry (OCI bundle).
-* `commit-and-pr-tekton-task`: a Tekton task pushing deployment configuration to a Git repository and opening a pull request for merging the changes to the main branch.

 ### Delivery (Cartographer)